 To unsubscribe, send a message to email@example.com with this text in the body of the message (leave the subject line blank):

 Digest Mode: If you would like all of a day's messages sent in one big e-mail, subscribe as above then send this command to firstname.lastname@example.org :

 set carolinabirds digest

-You may leave the subject line blank.
+Be sure to leave the subject line blank or the subject line may be interpreted as a command.
 It helps to delete any signature attachments and turn off fancy formatting before sending commands.
-Alternately, you can subscribe and unsubscribe by logging on to the Carolinabirds Mailing List Manager.
+Alternately, you can send the subscribe or unsubscribe command in the subject line of the message, leaving the body of the message blank.
+You can also subscribe and unsubscribe by logging on to the Carolinabirds Mailing List Manager.
 You can also set your e-mail reception options here, such as whether you'd like to receive messages in digest mode.